canonical/mysql-k8s-operator/README.md

 application-mysql: 13:45:16 WARNING unit.mysql/0.juju-log Please change it as soon as possible!
 ```

-If required, yo can remove the deployed completely:
+If required, you can remove the deployment completely:

 ```bash
 $ juju destroy-model -y mysql --no-wait --force --destroy-storage